 The team provides a wide range of practical help and support free of charge and is able to respond on the day of referral.
-Many people benefit from the scheme; elderly people who may be frail, socially isolated, have no relatives and are living alone, as well as other vulnerable individuals.
+Many people benefit from the scheme; older people who may be frail, socially isolated, have no relatives and are living alone, as well as other vulnerable individuals.
 These people may have various concerns, for example fridges left full of food, fires and lights left on, a pet that needs feeding, clothes and food shopping or bills that need paying.

 Typical tasks that are undertaken include:

 - Arranging basic shopping to be delivered for a patient on discharge;

 - Collecting older people from hospital on discharge and settling them in at home until the appropriate care arrives be it health professional or family member.

 - Delivering and fitting small home aids & adaptations such as commodes, bed levers and chair raisers;

 - Collecting clothes and other personal items from home requested by the patient/ward staff etc;

 - The taking of measurements needed by occupational therapists;

 - Short term feeding of pets;

 - Heating or airing the home prior to discharge;